First version: Dec 2016, updated Feb 2018

 For example, Billingsgate in London was for several hundred years the home of London’s fish market – and one of the biggest such markets in the world.
 Or back in the 13th century, Champagne became the site of a major medieval fairs where merchants all over Europe would converge each spring to buy and sell to each other.
 The economics of Billingsgate fish market or the Champagne fairs are the same as Uber today.

 For many, this fact is masked by the association of Uber with digital technologies like smartphones and the Internet.
 Whilst the advent of smartphones and the Internet have played a critical role in the rise of Uber, this is, in fact, largely irrelevant to the economic analysis of Uber and how we should handle it.

 At the same time, it is important to understand that digital technologies are creating ever more “marketplace” industries like Uber.
 Thus, it is ever more important to understand the real economics and the real lessons of this “Uberization”.

-Stripped to their essence Uber, AirBnB and the like resemble a very old economic structure: the marketplace.
+Stripped to their essence Uber, AirBnB resemble a very old economic structure: the marketplace.
 Marketplaces are where buyers and sellers come together to exchange.
 On Uber this is riders and drivers.
-On AirBnB owners and renters etc. Marketplaces have existed for thousands of years, practically since civilization first began.
+On AirBnB owners and renters.
+Marketplaces have existed for thousands of years, practically since civilization first began.